Generalized Fourier coefficients of multiplicative functions: Introduction

 \subsection{Strategy and related work}

 Our overall strategy is to decompose the given multiplicative function via Dirichlet decomposition in such a way that we can employ the Montgomery--Vaughan approach to the individual factors.
 This approach reduces matters to bounding correlations of sequences defined in terms of primes.
-We apply Green and Tao's result \cite[Prop.\ 10.2]{GT-linearprimes} on the correlation of the `$W$-tricked von Mangoldt function' with nilsequences to bound one type of correlation that appears.
-Carrying out the Montgomery--Vaughan approach in the nilsequences setting furthermore necessitates the understanding of equidistribution properties of certain families of product nilsequences that arise after an application of the Cauchy--Schwarz inequality.
-These products are studied in Section \ref{s:products} refining techniques introduced in \cite{GT-nilmobius}.
-More precisely, we show that most of these products are equidistributed when the original sequence from which the products are derived is equidistributed.
+One type of correlation that appears will be handled with the help of Green and Tao's bound \cite[Prop.\ 10.2]{GT-linearprimes} on the correlation of the `$W$-tricked von Mangoldt function' with nilsequences.
+Carrying out the Montgomery--Vaughan approach in the nilsequences setting makes it necessary to understand the equidistribution properties of certain families of product nilsequences which result from an application of the Cauchy--Schwarz inequality.
+These product sequences are studied in Section \ref{s:products} refining techniques introduced in \cite{GT-nilmobius}.
+More precisely, we show that most of these products are equidistributed provided the original sequence that these products are derived from was equidistributed.
 The latter can be achieved by the Green--Tao factorisation theorem for nilsequences from \cite{GT-polyorbits}.

 The question studied in this paper is in spirit related to that of Bourgain--Sarnak--Ziegler~\cite{BSZ}, who use an orthogonality criterion that can be proved employing ideas that go back to Daboussi--Delange \cite{dab} (cf.\ Harper \cite{Harper} and Tao \cite{Tao}).
 Invoking the orthogonality criterion in the form it is presented in K\'atai \cite{katai}, recent and very substantial work of Frantzikinakis and Host \cite{FH} shows that every bounded multiplicative function can be decomposed into the sum of a Gowers-uniform function, a structured part and an error term.
-Here, the error term is small in the sense that the integral of the error term over the space of all $1$-bounded multiplicative functions is small.
-While this result provides no information on the quality of the error term of individual functions, it allows one to study simultaneously all bounded multiplicative functions.
+This error term is small in the sense that the integral of the error term over the space of all $1$-bounded multiplicative functions is small.
+While their result provides no information on the quality of the error term of individual functions, it allows one to study simultaneously all bounded multiplicative functions.